What is the National Allergy Council?

 The A&AA Medical Advisory Board comprises ASCIA members who are clinical immunology/allergy specialists from across Australia.
 A&AA is part of an international alliance of like-minded organisations and works closely with peak medical bodies, including ASCIA.

-The peak medical body for clinical immunology and allergy in Australia and New Zealand.
+The peak medical body for clinical immunology and allergy in Australia and New Zealand

 ASCIA was established in 1990 as a not for profit, peak professional medical organisation for allergy and clinical immunology in Australia and New Zealand.
 ASCIA members include clinical immunology/allergy specialists, other medical practitioners, scientists and allied health professionals who work in the areas of allergy and immunology.

 The mission of ASCIA is to advance the science and practice of allergy and clinical immunology, by promoting the highest standard of medical practice, education and research, to improve the health and quality of life of people with allergic diseases, immunodeficiencies and other immune diseases.